Release: 31 July 2018

 How can Emily improve her asthma and find an outlet for her energy?
 Emily Eases Her Wheezes teaches children the common triggers for asthma, reminds them to listen to their body and emphasises the importance of keeping physically active.

-It was listed as ‘Notable Book’ in the 2015 CBCA Eve Pownall Award for Information Books.
+Listed as ‘Notable Book’ in the 2015 CBCA Awards.

 Marty’s Nut-Free Party